Schultz Ranch8 Month Cattle Ranching Apprenticeship near Grass Range, Montana

 Quivira Coalition Activities: This apprenticeship is offered through Quivira Coalition’s New Agrarian Program.
 The full cohort of apprentices on regenerative ranches and farms across the west will attend an April orientation, participate in supplemental education provided in partnership with Holistic Management International, and attend the annual Quivira Conference, hosted with Holistic Management International and the American Grassfed Association, in November.
 Apprentices are also required to write several reports during their apprenticeship; these reports will go through the NAP Coordinator at Quivira, and be posted on the Quivira website.

-Time off: In general, Sunday will be the preferred day off.
+Time off: In general, Saturday or Sunday will be the preferred day off.
 However, we are flexible which day you take off if you need to conduct business in town.
 Most everything in Lewistown, Grass Range, and Winnett are closed on Saturday and Sunday.

 Visitors & Family policy: Visitors are allowed for two days at a time.
 Prior discussion about ranch activities and what is convenient for the Schultz family and the ranch business.
 Housing is for the intern only, there will be no extra people allowed to live with the apprentice for the duration of the apprenticeship.

-Food: We would provide lunch every day on work days.
+Food: We provide lunch every day on work days.
 The bunkhouse has a full-service kitchen where you can prepare other meals.

 Pets: No pets permitted

 Tobacco & Alcohol: It is ultimately preferred not to have tobacco around, but will be allowed in limited areas.
 No smoking is allowed in buildings, or areas where there is a lot of dry grass.
 We also ask that it be kept out of contact with our children.
 Alcohol is tolerated after work, unless it becomes a problem with work performance.
 Drinking is not tolerated while we are working and it will be cause for immediate removal.
 In addition, marijuana use is not permitted on the ranch.